Wants And Needs

 The greed deployed to chase the temporal whims of humanity does not give Capitalism a good reputation.
 To the rescue came sustainability programs invented by financiers who know nothing about evolutionary first-principles.

 Renewal, nature’s evolution process, deploys a fundamentally different vector from the evolutionary oxymoron of sustainability.
-And not in the least, deploys a theory of dynamic relativity we have only known about for one hundred years, courtesy of Einstein, and thus far have failed to implement to the way we manage and evaluate ourselves.
+And not in the least, it deploys a theory of dynamic relativity we have only known about for one hundred years, courtesy of Einstein, and thus far has failed to implement it in how we manage and evaluate ourselves.

 Don’t Hate The Players

 It is tempting to hate the players who take Capitalism for a ride, but we should not.
 For we have not established the gameplay, we want to see.
 We have not given Capitalism its marching orders; therefore, the players, primarily investors, play whatever game they can get away with.

 Capitalism plays a crucial role as investment decisions determine how the fractal of human excellence expands.
 Investors were never told what kind of investments to make to improve human adaptability to nature’s entropy.
 Investors were advised to produce investment returns, no matter the benefit or deficit to the collective interest of humanity.

 Our government has failed to establish a theory for humanity that identifies our collective interests; thus, investors ran with whatever investments produced returns they committed to producing regardless of collective interests.
 I cannot blame them.

 Governments are supposed to identify the gameplay they wish their citizens to play to produce a vibrant and regenerative society.

 Our governmental leaders must establish a theory, validate the systems embedding said theory, and deploy the rulebook that protects a vile maxim of personal interests from harming the trust in collective interests.
 With gameplay established; they must let the players play the game.